fossas/spectrometer/HACKING.md

 If on macOS, [dash](https://kapeli.com/dash) is a great tool that allows for downloading searchable package haddocks

+On linux, you can use [zeal](https://zealdocs.org/).
+(Currently there is an issue with building third-party docsets)

 ## Cheatsheets

 ### Cabal cheatsheet